TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/orbit-fab-gets-12-million-to-integrate-refueling-port-with-military-satellites/" >🔗</a> **[SpaceNews]** Orbit Fab gets $12 million to integrate refueling port with military satellites
 - <a href="https://spacenews.com/international-talks-on-space-norms-will-continue-but-u-s-will-not-engage-directly-with-russia/" >🔗</a> **[SpaceNews]** International talks on space norms to continue but U.S. will not engage directly with Russia
 - <a href="https://www.nasaspaceflight.com/2022/03/sls-rollout-wet-dress-rehearsal/" >🔗</a> **[NASA Spaceflight]** NASA moon rocket SLS ready for rollout to “rebuilt” LC-39B ahead of Artemis 1 rehearsal
 - <a href="https://spaceflightnow.com/2022/03/17/relic-of-apollo-will-carry-nasas-new-moon-rocket-to-launch-pad/" >🔗</a> **[Spaceflight Now]** Watch live: NASA’s new moon rocket rolls to launch pad tonight
 - <a href="https://spacenews.com/esa-suspends-work-with-russia-on-exomars-mission/" >🔗</a> **[SpaceNews]** ESA suspends work with Russia on ExoMars mission
-- <a href="https://spacenews.com/sierra-space-to-work-with-mitsubishi-heavy-industries-on-commercial-space-station-technologies/" >🔗</a> **[SpaceNews]** Sierra Space to work with Mitsubishi Heavy Industries on commercial space station technologies

 ### Launch-related News 🚀